canvon/gtkmm_test/README.md

 The hand-written Makefile is also by canvon.

-Attribution & copyright claim headers are currently missing from the source files as of 2017-05-01.
-Also, there is no licensing, yet.
+Attribution & copyright claim headers are currently missing from the source files as of 2017-05-01, but they're licensed according to [](LICENSE.md).